seeing-things/zwo/README.md

 - libspdlog (libspdlog-dev)
 - libusb-1.0 (libusb-1.0-0-dev)
 - libopencv-dev (libopencv-dev)
-- libzwo_fixer -- this is built automatically from the source contained in this repository.

 Once the dependencies are installed, run the following commands starting from the `capture/` subdirectory: